meghanakillada/CognizantGenAI/PythonAssignment6/README.md

-# Assignment 6: Check your Knowledge on Errors
+# Python Assignment 6: Check your Knowledge on Errors

 ## Installation
 ```